imballinst/imballinst.dev/src/pages/blog/echoes-of-2022.md

 ---
 title: Echoes of 2022
 description: Year end's post, as usual.
-publishDate: 2022-10-28T17:10:14.982Z
+publishDate: 2022-12-29T00:15:20.841Z
-image: /assets/blog/are-you-healing/are-you-healing.png
+image: /assets/blog/echoes-of-2022/blogpost-background.png
-imageAlt: An image containing a stick figure with lots of debuffs, trying to heal itself.
-It heals itself for 0.
+imageAlt: An image with the text "Echoes of 2022" at the center, with other faded "2022" words all over the place.
-imageCaption: An image containing a stick figure with lots of debuffs, trying to heal itself.
-It heals itself for 0.
+imageCaption: An image with the text "Echoes of 2022" at the center, with other faded "2022" words all over the place.
 tags: life
 visibility: public
 layout: '../../layouts/BlogPost.astro'